Vortitron/WeatherAnimations/README.md

 - Verify the I2C address (typically 0x3C or 0x3D)
 - Check the I2C connections (SDA and SCL)
 - Try a lower I2C speed if you experience issues
-- Make sure you've installed the Adafruit SH110X library
+- Try using the Adafruit SSD1306 library instead of the SH110X library

 ### Home Assistant Connection